vaibhav-sri/readable-uid/README.md

 ## The issue

+People look at these UIDs during trouble-shooting.
-An issue has been raised, saying that these unique IDs aren't readable and need to be split.
+They have raised an issue, saying that these unique IDs aren't readable and need to be split.

 So we decide to split the random number as:
 1.4.444.90004.223.28320.89024

-## The task
+## The tasks

-Write a failing test case before you fix the issue.
+1. Write a failing test case before you fix the issue.
+1. Strengthen the test by checking that the values returned are different each time.